NicolasBrondin/html-speech-bubble/README.md

 ## How to

-To implement this bubble in your project, simply add a link to this css file and create an html element like the one in the demo.html file.
+To implement this bubble in your project, simply add a link to this css file, add the image folder and create an html element like the one in the demo.html file.

 ## Improvement